marko911/squat-donkey/README.md

-# React , Webpack with Hod Module Replacement, PostCSS Boilerplate
+# React , Webpack with Hot Module Replacement & React-hot-loader, PostCSS Boilerplate

 A minimal, pre-configured starter kit for react with webpack and hmr.

 ## Usage

-Clone repository and run
+Clone repository and run:

 `npm install`

-To start server with live-reload and hmr run
+To start server:

 `npm start`

 Babel presets and plugins are in `.babelrc` and not in the webpack config.

+Comes with PostCSS loaders and presets.